LeonTLam/obsidian-ntnu/Semester_1/IIK3100_Etisk_hacking/Home_Exam/Get_in_touch_with_services/Challenge no.5 (70).md

 ![[Pasted image 20241027023818.png]]

-I downloaded all of the shadow files which revealed hashed login credentials which I used **CyberChef** to decode.
+I downloaded all of the shadow files which revealed hashed login credentials which I used **[dcode](https://www.dcode.fr/md5-hash)** to decode.

 ```
 shadow.old